Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 21 Mei 2025 05.27.41 UTC
+- WIB: Rabu, 21 Mei 2025 06.25.03 UTC
-- WITA: Rabu, 21 Mei 2025 06.27.41 UTC
+- WITA: Rabu, 21 Mei 2025 07.25.03 UTC
-- WIT: Rabu, 21 Mei 2025 07.27.41 UTC
+- WIT: Rabu, 21 Mei 2025 08.25.03 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational